ABOUT DR. BATRA

 Dr. Ravi Batra, a professor of economics at Southern Methodist University, Dallas, is the author of five international best sellers.
 He was the chairperson of his department from 1977 to 1980.
 In October 1978, because of dozens of publications in top journals such as the American Economic Review, Journal of Political Economy, Econometrica, Journal of Economic Theory, Review of Economic Studies, among others, Batra was ranked third in a group of “superstar economists,” selected from all the American and Canadian universities by an article in the learned journal, Economic Enquiry.
 In 1990, the Italian prime minister awarded him a Medal of the Italian Senate for writing a book that correctly predicted the downfall of Soviet communism, fifteen years before it happened.

 Dr. Batra has been written up in major newspapers and magazines, such as the New YorkTimes, Washington Post, USA Today, Time, Newsweek, the U.S. News and World Report, and appeared on all major networks including CBS, NBC, CNN, ABC, CNBC, among others.
-Batra’s latest book is: The New Golden Age: The Coming Revolution against Political Corruption and Economic Chaos.
+In 2009, Batra received the Pratina and Navin Doshi Award for his contributions to economic analysis.

 "Ravi Batra has made an outstanding reputation in the United States as an international economic theorists in the best Western tradition."
 Leonard Silk, New York Times